noaione/nao-manga-rls/README.md

 The key is the page number, the value is the extra.

 And target_fmt is the filename format, you should only change `Manga Title` and `Publisher`.

+There is regex, it will try to match using this format:
+- Manga Title - v01 - p000

+The reason it's like that is because the download format from comix.